We are a company, 118 years young.

 We are proud of our rich history and brand and will continue to manufacture and distribute quality “Genuine Heritage Craft Products” both nationally and internationally.

-We invite you and hope you will continue to #createwithus
+We invite you to and continue to:

 |Acrylic Paint & Artists Paints||Artist’s Brushes & Canvas||Chenille Stems|